MTeixeira24/PLR_Oradores_Convidados_3/README.md

 Identification of possible variables and their corresponding dominion

+Number of talks (palestras)
+Budget
+Number of speakers
+A matrix with n lines and n columns where n is the number of topics The topics can be hard coded into the predicate
+The matrix will have in its diagonal the value 0 which indicates the same topic The farther from this diagonal the larger the distance.

 * CONSTRAINTS

 A more formal writing of the constraints that the variables shall have to abide

+We must select an amount of speakers that is equal to the number of talks The cost of bringing theese speakers in must not exceed our budget We must select an amount of topics equal to the number of talks whoose distance is maximized.